 All students should register with a doctor in Oxford as permanent patients for the duration of their course.
-The College Doctor, Dr Paul Ch'en, is a member of a partnership with which the College has a special arrangement for the care of its students and other members.
-He may be seen by appointment at the Jericho Health Centre, New Radcliffe House, Walton Street, close to the College, 01865 429993.
+The College Doctors, Dr Paul Ch'en and Dr Helen Reay are members of a partnership with which the College has a special arrangement for the care of its students and other members.
+They may be seen by appointment at the Jericho Health Centre, New Radcliffe House, Walton Street, close to the College, 01865 429993.

 The College Nurse is available to see students about medical issues on weekdays during term time.
-Her office is Darbishire 16 - please see the notice on her door for her availability or her email is on the website (to be updated).
+Her office is Darbishire 16 - please see the notice on her door for her availability or contact her by email at pml.somervillenurse@nhs.net.